 I wouldn't use all of the above, just choose a couple and make it your own.
 Seriously, just put whatever you want on it, or just eat the meat on bread by itself.

 Chopped, Sliced or Pulled Brisket?

 To chop or to slice the meat just might be the question, and my preference is to chop the brisket for these sandwiches, for a number of reasons.
-For one, it gives you the most flavor because you get all the parts (flat, point, chips, burnt ends, etc.) in one sandwich.
-Two, it utilizes the little leftover chunks and bits from slicing, etc. And third, I think it’s just more enjoyable and easier to eat.
+For one, it gives you the most flavor because you get all the parts of the brisket (flat, point, chips, burnt ends, etc.) in one sandwich.
+Two, it utilizes the little leftover chunks and bits from slicing, etc. And third, I think it's just more enjoyable and easier to eat.
 However, brisket slices will also work great.

 How to Make a Brisket Sandwich

 - Chop the brisket (get all those leftover pieces including the burnt ends) and heat it up in a skillet with your favorite BBQ sauce.

 - While the brisket warms, toast the brioche buns.

 - Assemble the sandwiches with pickles or relish on the bottom, followed by the BBQ brisket, slaw and pickled red onions or any other toppings you want to use.